MON-FRI: 9:00 AM – 6:00 PM

 Practical Example

-In a living room, instead of adding three or four wall lights, two strategically placed fixtures can achieve the same effect with less visual noise.
+In a living room, instead of adding three or four wall lights, two strategically placed fixtures can achieve the same effect with considerably less visual noise.

 3. Keep Placement Consistent